HansSandeepa/hello-world/README.md

 # hello-world
-This repositary is for practicing github flow this piece of code that is only inside the readme-edits branch.
+This repositary is for practicing github flow.
+This piece of code that is only inside the readme-edits branch.